 In 1858, Wood’s regiment traveled to the Utah Territory and took part in the Utah War, an armed expedition against Mormon settlers.
 One year later, the army assigned Wood to command Fort Washita in Indian Territory (now Oklahoma).
 In the fall of 1859, Wood received a leave of absence to travel in Europe, where he remained until early 1861.

 On December 5, 1861, the War Department issued General Orders, No. 106 announcing that Wood had received an appointment as brigadier general of volunteers to date from October 11, 1861.
-The same order also announced that Wood’s promotion to the rank of colonel in the regular army to date from November 12, 1861.
+The same order also announced Wood’s promotion to the rank of colonel in the regular army to date from November 12, 1861.

 Two weeks after his promotion to colonel, Wood traveled to Dayton, Ohio, where he married Caroline E. Greer on November 29, 1861.
 Their marriage lasted until Wood’s death forty-five years later and produced three sons, two of whom survived to adulthood.